sprintersb/atest/README.md

     make exit-atmega16.o

-Notice that an exit module is not structly required in a program that's simulated with avrtest.
-But it defines streams like stdout so that functions like `printf` behave like in a hosted environment.
+Notice that an exit module is not strictly required in a program that's simulated with avrtest.
+But it defines streams like stdout so that functions like `printf` behave like in a hosted environment without any further ado.
+Moreover, the exit module implements `exit()` in such a way that it reports the program's exit code to the host, whereas without the module, the simulator will just print *"infinite loop detected (normal exit)"* as it hits the `rjmp .-2` in the stock exit implementation

 `-h`: Getting Help